 - Enter Settings

-- Enter Resource list with standard availability
+- Enter Resource list with standard availability and allocate Capacity to Skills and Projects

 - Enter vacation and overtime